shreddered/imagestego/README.md

 ### Subdirectory

 If you want to embed _imagestego_ into your project, you should use `add_subdirectory()`.
-After that `imagestego` interface target should be available:
+After that `imagestego` interface target will be available:

 ```cmake
 add_executable(foo